MuteBard/Unity_Shaders/Notes/dev/DEV-12.md

 ## Step 1

-    So rather than have the brightest (or most colorful) part right where we're looking at it, we want it to be on the edges.
-So we need to reverse it with 1-.
+    So rather than have the brightest (or most colorful) part right where I're looking at it, I want it to be on the edges.
+So I need to reverse it with 1-.

 ![](../images/DEV-12/DEV-12-C.png)